manuel-rabade/arduino-chibios-rpi/README.md

 ## Hack

-1. main.cpp it's the entry point that spawns the threads
+arduino-chibios-rpi/main.cpp it's the entry point that spawns the threads.

-2. arduino/arduino0.cpp, arduino/arduino1.cpp, arduino/arduino2.cpp and arduino/arduino3.cpp are the code for each Arduino
+arduino-chibios-rpi/arduino/arduino0.cpp, arduino-chibios-rpi/arduino/arduino1.cpp, arduino-chibios-rpi/arduino/arduino2.cpp and arduino-chibios-rpi/arduino/arduino3.cpp are the code for each virtual Arduino.

-3. arduino/arduino0.h, arduino/arduino1.h, arduino/arduino2.h and arduino/arduino3.h are the configuration for each Arduino
+arduino-chibios-rpi/arduino-chibios-rpi/arduino/arduino0.h, arduino-chibios-rpi/arduino/arduino1.h, arduino-chibios-rpi/arduino/arduino2.h and arduino-chibios-rpi/arduino/arduino3.h are the configuration for each Arduino.

-4. arduino/arduino.h and arduino/arduino.cpp is the library that "emulates" the Arduino plataform.
+arduino-chibios-rpi/arduino/arduino.h and arduino-chibios-rpi/arduino/arduino.cpp is the library that "emulates" the Arduino plataform.

 ## References